Sliding window protocol: Transmitter operation

 Whenever the transmitter has data to send, it may transmit up to wt packets ahead of the latest acknowledgment na.
-That is, it may transmit packet number nt as long as nt < na+wt.
+That is, it may transmit packet number nt as long as nt < na+wt. nt is incremented to reflect the transmission.

 In the absence of a communication error, the transmitter soon receives an acknowledgment for all the packets it has sent, leaving na equal to nt.
-If this does not happen after a reasonable delay, the transmitter must retransmit the packets between na and nt.
+If this does not happen after a reasonable delay, the transmitter must retransmit the packet numbered na.

 Techniques for defining "reasonable delay" can be extremely elaborate, but they only affect efficiency; the basic reliability of the sliding window protocol does not depend on the details.
+Similarly, the transmitter may choose to retransmit additional packets between na and nt, but the decision does not affect the protocol's correctness.